HansJoakimPersson/zotero-file-utility/README.md

 ### 1. Automatic Synchronization of Attachment Titles and Filenames

-Zotero typically keeps the attachment title and the filename on disk as separate entities.
+Zotero typically keeps the attachment title and the filename on disk separate.
 This can create inconsistencies and confusion, especially when managing large libraries.
-This plugin ensures that the attachment title in Zotero always matches the filename on disk, keeping your library organized and consistent.
-This synchronization runs in the background as long as the corresponding preference is enabled.
+This plugin ensures that the attachment title in Zotero always matches the filename on disk, keeping your library organized and consistent, especially when using linked files.
+This synchronization runs in the background as long as it is enabled.

 ### 2. Convert Stored Files to Linked Files

-Zotero supports the conversion of linked files to stored files but does not provide an option to convert stored files back to linked files.
-This plugin introduces the ability to convert stored files into linked files within your specified "Linked Attachments Base Directory."
-This feature can be accessed under the `Tools -> Manage Attachments` menu in Zotero. and are useful for advanced users who manage their Zotero libraries across multiple devices or prefer to use external storage solutions like Dropbox or Google Drive.
+Zotero supports the conversion of linked files to stored files but does not provide an option to do the reverse.
+This plugin introduces an option to convert stored files into linked files within your specified `Linked Attachments Base Directory`.
+This feature can be accessed under the `Tools -> Manage Attachments` menu in Zotero and is useful for advanced users who manage their Zotero libraries across multiple devices or prefer to use external storage solutions like iCloud, Dropbox or Google Drive.

 ## Installation

 ### From Local File

 1. Download the latest release (.xpi file) from the [Latest Release Page](https://github.com/HansJoakimPersson/zotero-file-utility/releases/latest).
    - **Note:** If you're using Firefox as your browser, right-click the `.xpi` file and select "Save As.."
 2. In Zotero, click `Tools` in the top menu bar and then click `Add-ons`.
 3. Go to the `Extensions` page and then click the gear icon in the top right.
 4. Select `Install Add-on from file...`.
 5. Browse to where you downloaded the `.xpi` file and select it.

+## Activating Plugins

+Plugins in Zotero are not automatically activated when installed.
+You must manually enable them by toggling them on under `Tools -> Add-ons`.

 ## Configuration